rogeriodcb/vote-service/README.md

 ## Unit tests
 The unit tests can be found in "vote-service\src\test\java\com\voteservice" folder.
-The purpose of the made tests is to demonstrate usage.
+<p>The purpose of the tests performed is to demonstrate the use.
 The tests did not cover the entire project and cases.

 ## Performance test
 To do the performance test: